Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 5-Step Diagram Making Process

-5. Test your diagram with non-tech friends.
+Test your diagram with non-tech friends.
 If they can't understand your business model from the diagram, make it simpler.
+Why make it harder than it needs to be?

 Must-Have Diagram Parts